AdguardTeam/KnowledgeBase/docs/general/extensions.md

 ### Top picks outside AdGuard{#top-picks}

-These userscripts are not developed by AdGuard and therefore we can't give a 100% guarantee that they are safe and/or work at all times.
-However, in our experience they deserve a recommendation as they've all earned their good reputation.
+These userscripts are not developed by AdGuard, and therefore we can't give a 100% guarantee that they are safe and/or work at all times.
+However, in our experience they deserve a recommendation because they've all earned their good reputation.

 #### Don't track me Google